Skip to content

 • Media support: cover, screenshot

 If you're looking specifically for ZX Spectrum data, this is the module to use.
-World of Spectrum is probably the most complete ZX Spectrum resource and information database in existence.
+ZXInfo is probably the most complete ZX Spectrum resource and information database in existence.
 I strongly recommend visiting the site if you have any interest in these little machines.
 It's a cornucopia of information on the platform.

 • Shortname: esgamelist